Multielectron ionization of three-electron strongly driven Ne at high intensities: Results

 To better understand the shape of the momenta distributions in Fig. \ref{fig:SOM_DI_FVA}, at each intensity, we separate the double ionization events depending on whether or not an electron tunnels at least once during time propagation.
 For both subsets of double ionization events, in the ECBB model, electron 1 tunnel-ionizes in the initial state, i.e., at the start of the propagation.
 We plot the respective distributions accounting for focal volume averaging.
 As expected, we find that the non-tunneling events (light gray dotted lines) give rise to the large width of the total momenta distributions (black lines).
 In contrast, the tunneling events (dark gray dashed-dotted lines), i.e., events that account for sequential double ionization, give rise to the peak around zero momentum of the total momenta distributions (black lines).
 At 3 $\mathrm{PW/cm^2}$, the percentage of tunneling and non-tunneling events is almost equal, consistent with the total distribution peaking mostly around zero momentum.
 Non-tunneling events dominate at 2 $\mathrm{PW/cm^2}$, consistent with the total distribution being significantly wider than at higher intensity.
 Given the above, the experimental distributions peaking more around zero momentum is consistent with the extended ECBB model underestimating sequential double ionization, particularly at 3 $\mathrm{PW/cm^2}$, see Section \ref{Sec:Tunnel}.

 Next, for triple ionization, in Fig. \ref{fig:SOM_TI_FVA}, we plot the probability distributions of the sum of the final electron momenta along the laser field at 2 $\mathrm{PW/cm^2}$ and 3 $\mathrm{PW/cm^2}$.
 We find that the distribution at 2 $\mathrm{PW/cm^2}$ (black line) is wide and has a double peak due to the non-tunneling events (light gray dotted line).
 This is expected, since non-tunneling events are non-sequential multiple-ionization events and it is well known that NSMI events give rise to a double peak in momenta distributions \cite{PhysRevLett.87.043003,Becker_2005}.
 At 2 $\mathrm{PW/cm^2}$, our results agree very well with experiment.
 At 3 $\mathrm{PW/cm^2}$, the double peak persists for the experimental distribution but less so for the one we obtain with the extended ECBB model.
 This difference at the high intensity might be due to the limited number of intensities we considered between 2 and 3 $\mathrm{PW/cm^2}$ in order to perform focal volume averaging.
-Indeed, it may be the case that at these intermediate intensities a double peak in the momenta distributions is favoured.
+Indeed,Fig. \ref{fig:PATHWAY_PROB_TI} shows that for all intensities considered below 3 $\mathrm{PW/cm^2}$ the pathways giving rise to a double hump structure prevail.